 Lecture: Dianne Pierce, “Russel Wright: Nature, Modernity, and Design”

 Sunday, May 17, 4:00pm

 Design historian Dianne Pierce will give a lecture about the work and ideas of Russel Wright, an important mid-twentieth-century designer.
 Wright’s designs, including the enormously successful “American Modern” dinnerware, brought Americans into the Modern era and changed their ways of living.
 Dianne will lead a field trip on Thursday, June 11 to Manitoga, Wright’s fascinating home in Garrison, NY, where he integrated nature, experimented with materials, and created and orchestrated “wild” landscape.

 Author Talk: Janice Nimura, Daughters of the Samurai: A Journey from East to West and Back

 Sunday, May 24, 4:00pm

 In 1871, five samurai girls were sent by the Japanese government to the United States.
 Their mission: learn Western ways and return to help nurture a new generation of enlightened men to lead Japan.
 Three of them — aged 11, 10 and 7 when they arrived– grew up as typical American schoolgirls.
 Ten years later they returned to Japan determined to revolutionize women’s education.
-New York and Colebrook author Janice Nimura tells their extraordinary story — in which both Norfolk and Colebrook make cameo appearances — in her new book, scheduled for release in May.
+New York and Colebrook author Janice Nimura tells their extraordinary story — in which both Norfolk and Colebrook make cameo appearances — in her newly-released book.